Mamta's Kitchen

 Instructions

-1. Mix yoghurt, turmeric, chilli powder, salt, sugar and green chillies in a bowl.
+3. Mix yoghurt, rest of the turmeric, chilli powder, salt, sugar and green chillies in a bowl.

 Notes